 Founded in New Zealand, Phil & Teds exudes a Kiwi vibe: outdoorsy and unpretentious.
 FYI: Phil & Teds snapped up competitor and fellow New Zealand stroller line Mountain Buggy out of bankruptcy a few years ago and now runs that line as a separate brand.

 The models.
-Phil & Teds flagship stroller is the Sport (pictured, $500 that includes the doubles kit on the back of the stroller), which features a large canopy, one-hand fold, adjustable handle and is car seat compatible.
+Phil & Teds flagship stroller is the Sport (pictured, Check on Amazon that includes the doubles kit on the back of the stroller), which features a large canopy, one-hand fold, adjustable handle and is car seat compatible.
 One new tweak: an upgraded auto stop function with both a lock and wrist strap, which is unique.
 Watch this video to see how it works:

 Feedback on the Sport has been positive—parents tell us the stroller’s all-terrain 12” air-filled wheels are perfect for both the mall and hiking trails, plus the wide seat accommodates children for many years.